-There are few things in life that are more enjoyable than fall-off-the-bone tender, finger licking good BBQ.
-And not just any BBQ, but slow smoked meats slathered from top to bottom with succulent sauces; that’s the kind of BBQ that the south is known for.
-Luckily, the Grand Strand is home to several true BBQ joints, you just have to know where to look!
-The décor may be bare and there won’t be anything fancy, but that’s just a sign that you are in the right place when you are searching to true down-home BBQ.
+There are few things in life that are more enjoyable than fall-off-the-bone tender, finger-licking-good barbecue.
+You know, the BBQ that’s slow-smoked and slathered from top to bottom with succulent sauces.
+That’s the kind of BBQ that the south is known for.
+Luckily, the Grand Strand is home to several of these true BBQ joints, you just have to know where to look!
+The décor may be bare, the tables mismatched and there won’t be anything fancy, but that’s just a sign that you are in the right place when you are searching for true down-home BBQ in Myrtle Beach.

 Enjoy our roundup of the beach’s best BBQ and pencil in a few during your next Myrtle Beach getaway!